-Click on the link to view a FLOWCHART of the GA HIRING PROCESS
+Click on the link to view a FLOWCHART of the Graduate Assistantship hiring process.

 If you have never had a Graduate Assistant (GA) in your department before, the first step is to speak to your area Budget Rep, Chair, Dean or VP about whether or not there are funds in the budget for Graduate Assistantships.
 If not, the funds must be requested from the Provost's Office during your department's annual budget development process.
 Your Budget Rep can explain the process of requesting these funds.

 The amount of money allotted in the budget will determine the type (full or part time) and number of GA's your department will seek.
 See below:

 - FULL TIME (fall, spring): 300 total hours; 15 weeks; 20 hours per week; tuition remission credit range 6-12; required enrollment 6 credits; stipend $2550

 - FULL TIME (summer): 120 total hours; 6 weeks; 20 hours per week; tuition remission 3 credits; required enrollment 3 credits; stipend $1025

 - PART TIME (fall, spring): 150 total hours; 15 weeks; 10 hours per week; tuition remission 3-6 credits; required enrollment 3 credits; stipend $1275